ddbnl/office365-audit-log-collector/README.md

 - Get the ID and key from "Agent management";
 - You do not need to prepare any tables or other settings.

+### (optional) Creating an Azure Table / Blob account:

+If you are running this script to get audit events in an Azure Table and/or Blob you will need a storage account and connection string:
+- Create a storage account from "Create resource" in Azure (no special configuration required);
+- Get the connection string from 'Access keys'
+- You do not need to prepare any tables or blob containers as they are created in the storage account if they do not exist.

 ### (optional) Creating a PRTG sensor

 To run with PRTG you must create a sensor: